 All Conference Registration Fees and Additional Ticket rates are quoted in Australian Dollars and are inclusive of 10% Goods and Services Tax (GST).

-By registering, participants acknowledge and consent that during their attendance at History Teachers’ Association of Association (HTAA) conference, their image or voice may be recorded via video, photograph or by any other means (“recorded”) by the HTAA, ACT History Teachers’ Association or their agents and contractors, which may be distributed or published at the discretion of the organisers of HTAA 2018.
-If you do not wish to be recorded, you are required to formally advise the Conference Office in advance by email.
+By registering, participants acknowledge and consent that during their attendance at History Teachers’ Association of Association (HTAA) conference, their image or voice may be recorded via video, photograph or by any other means (“recorded”) by the HTAA, the History Teachers’ Association of Western Australia (HTAWA) or their agents and contractors, which may be distributed or published at the discretion of the organisers of the organisers of the HTAA 2020 Hindsight Conference.
+If you do not wish to be recorded, you are required to formally advise the Conference Coordinator in advance by email.

 What is Personal Information and why do we collect it?